Letter from helen in Aida Refugee camp, Palestine

 in the past 24 days.
 They stay at home, play, some try

-to study, but it’s not easy.
+to study, but its not easy.
 Some of the boys play in

 the streets to get outside, breaking curfew and often